Last Updated on 28/10/2020

 Starting at £12,295 ($14,599 in the U.S.) if you go for the black option.
 Add £350 for silver, grey or spruce and £750 if you want the 2 tone option of red and black.

 ABS and the security upgrade option are included as standard both sides of the pond as are the spoke wheels.

 That seat looks like an armchair compared to the statement seat I have on my Triumph Bobber but it actually goes well with the styling, as do the ape bars.

-The Street Bob was actually the first production Bobber bike released, beating the Triumph by a full 10 years.
+The Street Bob was actually the first production Bobber motorcycle to be released, beating the Triumph option by a full 10 years.

 It was first released in 2006 as a stripped back entry level Harley Davidson ready for the buyer to customise and make his own and today 14 years on, the same idea applies.

 It has of course been updated over the years including getting the new Milwaukee Eight engine and the hidden shock at the back end.